We may receive compensation when you click on links to products from our partners.

 An internship is a period of work experience that allows graduates and students to gain insight into the working world in a specific industry of their choice.
 It can last anything from 2 weeks up to 1 year and usually occurs in academic breaks or after University.
 It is designed for young job hopefuls to work temporarily in an industry that interests them, providing them with a taster of how the industry functions and the general work ethic in that working environment.

 Any form of work experience is beneficial for students, but it is nowadays deemed as essential in order to get ahead in the job market and stand out from fellow competitors.
 Teamwork, organization, communication, and time management are all skills that are tested in the work environment, and an internship will most certainly help develop this skillset.
 As well as being a great confidence builder and learning curve, it looks great on a CV.
 The more work experience on a cv, the more chance you have in impressing a recruiter or potential future employer.

 How to get the most out of it:

 Internships are crucial and can be very influential to your future career, so it is essential to make the most out of it.
 Here are some tips on how to achieve this:

 Start as soon as possible:

 - University students tend to delay internship and work experience opportunities until their last year of University.
 When this time occurs, they then think it is too late as the job search starts.
-This means they will end up having nothing to put on their CV.
+This means they will end up having nothing to put on their cv.
 Do not have this attitude!!
 Start getting work experience as soon as possible.
-By the time you reach the end of University, you will want to have as much experience on your CV to increase chances of getting a graduate job.
+By the time you reach the end of University, you will want to have as much experience on your cv to increase the chances of getting a graduate job.
 The graduate job market is exceptionally competitive so avoid this panic and start interning early.

 Don’t be scared to ask questions: